Search for a Transaction in SAP

 If a transaction ends in a number, it may perform the function as listed to the left.
 For example:

-MIRO –To enter incoming invoice referencing a PO
+MIRO –To enter incoming invoice referencing a

 MIR4 –Display Invoice Document